 Our little group of bloggers looked around the shop which currently has SS17 and some classic designs and were very kindly given a pair to take home.
 There were plenty that caught my eye, especially as someone who loves comfort.
 Fortunately my work doesn’t really have a dress code so I was able to choose a pair which are fun and different that I know I’ll get plenty of wear out of, the ‘Tara’ in Lilac Floral which retail at £49.

+There are plenty of amazing footwear brands on the market, and in amongst latest footwear rumours, new ones arriving all the time.
 So what makes a Hotter shoe different?
 For starters, unlike a lot of other fashion brands, they are still manufactured in the UK from a factory in Lancashire.
 In fact, Hotter is the UK’s biggest shoe manufacturer making a pair of shoes every 20 seconds.
 In 2015, they were crowned UK Manufacturer of the Year by The Queen’s Awards For Enterprise – a pretty special achievement don’t you think?

 Conveniently they come in half sizes, so if you’re between sizes as I can sometimes be, you’re covered.
 Adjustability is built into the design and cushion comfort appears on shoes with a higher heel, at the ball and toe.
 No more painful feet when you walk in high heels is always a winner.
 Despite all the reassurances from Hotter staff however about the technology behind the shoe and just why they’re so comfy, I knew that it would have to be proven whether they could actually walk the walk.